-That’s the main reason I started karakasis.mw.
-To strengthen the voice of Greek producers in the world of wine.
+This was the main reason I started karakasis.mw to strengthen the voice of Greek producers internationally.
 My articles are inspired by the authentic stories of people who want to stand out with their wines.
-I often felt like I was bringing treasures to the surface that the whole world absolutely had to share in.
-My joy grew even bigger with every new discovery, with every new effort by an ‘unknown’ producer who laid his soul in the vine and cellar.
+I felt I brought treasures to the surface that needed to be noticed by the world.
+My joy increased with every discovery, every recent attempt by an ‘unknown’ producer who laid his soul in the vineyard and cellar.